 San Juan is a city located in Puerto Rico.
-San Juan has a 2020 population of 323,279.
-San Juan is currently declining at a rate of 0.00% annually and its population has decreased by -15.36% since the most recent census, which recorded a population of 381,931 in 2010.
+With a 2020 population of 311,038, it is the largest city in Puerto Rico and the 67th largest city in the United States.
+San Juan is currently declining at a rate of -1.86% annually and its population has decreased by -3.66% since the most recent census, which recorded a population of 322,854 in 2020.
+Spanning over 46 miles, San Juan has a population density of 7,868 people per square mile.

 According to the most recent ACS, the racial composition of San Juanwas: